-All Quality Assurance procedures have been implemented in accordance with 40 CFR 58, Appendix A.
+All Quality Assurance procedures will be implemented in accordance with 40 CFR 58, Appendix A.

-Area Representativeness: This site represents the upwind background levels on an urban scale for ozone.
+Area Representativeness: This site will represent the upwind background levels on an urban scale for ozone.

-CSA/MSA: Cincinnati-Wilmington-Maysville, OH-KY-IN CSA; Cincinnati, OH-KY-IN MSA 401 KAR 50:020 Air Quality Region: Metropolitan Cincinnati (Ohio) Interstate (079)
+CSA/MSA: Cincinnati-Wilmington-Maysville, OH-KY-IN CSA; Cincinnati, OH-KY-IN MSA

+401 KAR 50:020 Air Quality Region: Metropolitan Cincinnati (Ohio) Interstate (079)